jayashibus/giftredeem/README.md

 Home page there have a input field to key in Staff ID
 ![Screenshot](HomePage.png)

 Entered staff id will be validated in the backend.
-If the team haven't collected the gift yet then Gift redeem page will show.
-Here have a Redeem button and redeem the Team gift.
+If the team haven't collected the gift yet then Gift redeem page will show with Redeem Gift button.
 ![Screenshot](RedeemPage.png)

-Click the redeem button and collect the Chrismas gift.
+After successfull redeemption will get successfull message and will get new button "Serve New Team" to navigate home page.
 ![Screenshot](succesRedeem.png)

-If the team already collected the gift then will shows this page.
+If the team already collected the gift then will apear this page with message.
 ![Screenshot](AlreadyRedeemed.png)

 ### step 4